-6 The HWC/ITW report resulted in a legislative recommendation titled the Targeted Harmonized Wage Code (sometimes referred to as the THWC) (unpublished study, IRS, 2001; copy on file at the University of Dayton School of Law with Prof. Laurence B. Wohl).
+The HWC/ITW report resulted in a legislative recommendation titled the Targeted Harmonized Wage Code (sometimes referred to as the THWC) (unpublished study, IRS, 2001; copy on file at the University of Dayton School of law with Prof. Laurence B. Wohl).
 Both the HWC/ITW and the THWC reports focus on inter-jurisdictional harmonization of income tax withholding statutes.
 The THWC recommended the exclusion of 14 items of income from the withholding requirements.
 In other words, though still taxable income to an employee, these items of income would not be subject to withholding by the employer.
-The fourteen items set out by the THWC to be excluded from the withholding tax wage base are (in no particular order of importance): vacation pay, compensation for jury duty, employee business expense reimbursements, health insurance, cafeteria plans, moving expenses, death benefits, sick pay, fringe benefits and contributions to qualified retirement plans.
+The fourteen items set out by the THWC to be excluded from the withholding tax wage base are (in no particular order of importance): vacation pay, compensation for jury duty, employer provided meals and lodging, group term life insurance, dependent care benefits, tips, employee business expense reimbursements, health insurance, cafeteria plans, moving expenses, death benefits, sick pay, fringe benefits and contributions to qualified retirement plans.

-1 compensation from the unemployment insurance tax wage base in all states.
-Additionally, for those 2 states that have an income tax as well as unemployment insurance the definition of wages will be 3 harmonized by the exclusion of the same components of compensation from both wage bases.
-The 4 act creates substantial conformity of definitions, and thus simplification, between an adopting State's 5 income tax wage base and its unemployment insurance wage base as well as substantial conformity 6 of those wage bases among the States7.
+employee compensation but are not ubiquitous.
+They are items that are more likely to occur in a large employer environment for income tax withholding purposes but are items that are frequently part of the unemployment tax wage base for both large and small employers.
+These items, for the most part, are excluded from a wage base for either income tax withholding or unemployment insurance purposes in some states but not in all.
+Harmonization of each component across the income tax withholding statutes and the unemployment insurance tax assessment statutes of all states will simplify the compliance process and administration of reporting for large and intra-state employers and small single state employers alike.
+This act harmonizes the definition of wages for income tax withholding purposes by excluding the same components of compensation from withholding of taxes in all states that have an income tax.
+It also harmonizes the definition of wages for unemployment insurance assessment purposes by excluding the same components of compensation from the unemployment insurance tax wage base in all states.
+Additionally, for those states that have an income tax as well as unemployment insurance the definition of wages will be harmonized by the exclusion of the same components of compensation from both wage bases.
+The act creates substantial conformity of definitions, and thus simplification, between an adopting State's income tax wage base and its unemployment insurance wage base as well as substantial conformity of those wage bases among the States7.

-8 Problematically harmonization of the tax withholding provisions with the unemployment 9 insurance provisions requires the meshing of two different, and somewhat conflicting, policies within each single jurisdiction as well as among the multiple jurisdictions.
-10 The income tax withholding regime is indifferent as to items in the wage base8 whereas the unemployment insurance 11 tax regime is deeply concerned about the items in the wage base.
-On the one hand the policies 12 driving income tax withholding are focused on the single issue of collection, a ministerial act of 13 14 collection rather than a political question of what should be taxed.
+Problematically harmonization of the tax withholding provisions with the unemployment insurance provisions requires the meshing of two different, and somewhat conflicting, policies within each single jurisdiction as well as among the multiple jurisdictions.
+The income tax withholding regime is indifferent as to items in the wage base8 whereas the unemployment insurance tax regime is deeply concerned about the items in the wage base.
+On the one hand the policies driving income tax withholding are focused on the single issue of collection, a ministerial act of collection rather than a political question of what should be taxed.
 Items of income that are subject to income tax will continue to be subject to that tax even if not subject to withholding.
-On the other 15 16 hand, policies underlying unemployment insurance programs are concerned with dispersal of benefits as well as the collection of sufficient revenues to provide for those benefits.
-For purposes of 17 unemployment insurance each item placed in the wage base and subject to unemployment insurance 18 tax will assist employee's in meeting threshold requirements9 and lead to increased revenues 19 available for distribution to those in need.
-Conversely, each item removed from this wage base will 20 make it more difficult for an employee to reach threshold requirements and will reduce the amount 21 of revenue available for distribution.
-Thus, for purposes of unemployment insurance, components 22 of the wage base are important on three counts.
-First, an item added to the unemployment insurance 23 wage base makes it easier for an employee to meet the threshold amounts of income needed to 24
+On the other hand, policies underlying unemployment insurance programs are concerned with dispersal of benefits as well as the collection of sufficient revenues to provide for those benefits.
+For purposes of unemployment insurance each item placed in the wage base and subject to unemployment insurance tax will assist employee's in meeting threshold